-- If they have a criminal history - Whether they are included on the barred list - Whether they are prohibited from teaching - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales - Any relevant overseas information - Signing a declaration confirming the information they have provided is true
+- If they have a criminal history - Whether they are included on the barred list - Whether they are prohibited from teaching - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales - Any relevant overseas information - Signing a declaration confirming the information they have provided is true.

-We will also consider carrying out an online search on shortlisted candidates to help identify any incidents or issues that are publicly available online.
+We will Inform any new prospective employees' candidate that our school will carry out online social media checks to help identify any incidents or issues that are publicly available online.
+(KCSiE 2023 Part Three Safer Recruitment).

-Employment history and obtaining references
+Employment history and obtaining references.